roadToVictory/Hotel-Management/README.md

 # Hotel-Management
-Hotel Management Application - project on "DB1"
+Hotel Management Application - student project on "DB1"

 It is a desktop application that requires access to internet.
 To run the application you must download "JDBC Drivers" from https://jdbc.postgresql.org